East Seventh St. & Arcade St. — St. Paul and Maplewood

 Will there be an effort to ensure people providing feedback live within the area of improvement?
 During the Maryland Avenue 4:3 road diet, I attended several public input meetings.
 I talked to others present, often with differing views and it was refreshing to hear they're input.
 However, several revealed that they lived no where in the vicinity of Maryland Avenue and didn't use it daily, they simply wanted to ensure their changes were made because they "knew" what was "best" for the area.
 Then all public comment was cut off and a decision was made that didn't seem transparent at all.
 This part of 7th Street and Arcade are part of my daily drive.
 I live blocks away.
 Decisions made will greatly impact me and my neighbors.
 Please don't cut off the Eastside more than it already is by making decisions based on feedback from people who don't live here.
 When I read through feedback on this redesign, there were suggestions that were enlightening and suggestions that were awful.
 Some that I agreed with, some I'm not excited about.
 I am fine with input of people in the area but I don't want someone from Minneapolis or even the other side of St Paul weighing in if they never come here.
 It's highly upsetting...
 So please, will there be an effort to ensure local voices are heard?
 Will there be a mailing for those that don't have electronic access so that their voices are heard?

-wcills asked about 2 years ago
+wcills asked over 2 years ago

 Hello and thank you for your questions and comments.